vihar-s1/api-data-processor/README.md

 - Create appropriate class for the posts as well.
 - The response must implement `ApiResponseInterface`.
 - Go to `models.deserializer.ApiResponseInterfaceDeserializer` and add a new case for the newly created API enum for successful deserialization.
-- In the `models.genericChannelPost.Adapter`, implement a static function named
+- In the `models.genericChannelPost.Adapter`, implement a static function named `toGenericChannelPost` that converts the API response to a `GenericChannelPost`.

 ### producer

-- Create a new class in the `producer.handler` package that implements `ApiDataHandleInterface`.
+- Create a new class in the `producer.service.api` package that extends abstract class `ApiService`.
-  - The class must be annotated with `@Component`.
+  - The class must be annotated with `@Service`.
-  - The class must implement the `fetchData` method to fetch data from the API.
+  - The class must implement the `fetchData` method to fetch data from the API along with the additional abstract methods.
 - Add any additional configurations secrets required in the `application.properties` file.
   - This may include API key, secret, token or more.
   - Make sure to import them in `application.properties` from `.env` file.
   - Use `@Value` annotation to inject the values in the class.
+  - Add import validations in the `isExecutable` method to check if the required configurations are present.

 ### consumer